cornstarch-org/Cornstarch/docs/getting_started/installation.md

     colossalai 0.4.6 requires transformers==4.39.3, but you have transformers <your_version> which is incompatible.
     ```

+    But this is expected and there is no problem in installing and using cornstarch.
-    But you can also see that packages including cornstarch are successfully installed right after the error message:
+    You can also see that packages including cornstarch are successfully installed right after the error message:
     ```
     Successfully installed ... cornstarch-0.0.5 ... tokenizers-0.21.0 transformers-4.49.0 ...
     ```

-Cornstarch includes every dependent package that `colossalai` has, thus it should have no problem in using `colossalai` or Cornstarch.

 ## Install Cornstarch from Source